to ensure users are who they say they are

 Building secure software requires a strong understanding of both the threats you’re protecting against and secure design principles.
 Otherwise, security functions can be implemented in ways that don’t actually protect assets from threats.
 Signiant’s development teams are continually updating their knowledge of secure design principles, and rigorously apply security functions such as:

-to ensure that users and automated processes have access to approved assets
+to ensure that users and automated processes have access to approval assets

 to protect data from unwanted disclosure